tomohisa/dcb-events.github.io/docs/examples/unique-username.md

 ### 02: Release usernames

-This example extends the previous one to show how a previously claimed username could be released whent the corresponding account is suspended
+This example extends the previous one to show how a previously claimed username could be released when the corresponding account is suspended

 ```js hl_lines="7-9 19"
 // event type definitions: